 The State Agency Workload Sampling (SAWS) report uses the staffing information in conjunction with workload and work-sampling data to provide comprehensive unit times indicating the number of workyears it takes to process DDS workloads and perform other DDS operations.
 All DDS staff are sampled once a week, every week of the fiscal year.
-The sample size is statistically valid and is based on the number of workloads sampled and the size of the organization.
+The sample size is statistically valid and is based on the number of workloads sampled and the organization's size.
 DDS time is attributed to the various workloads based on the sampling data.

-Additional information
+Additional Information